wazum/sluggi/README.md

 URLs that stay in sync when titles change.
 Automatic redirects.
 Duplicate prevention on copy, move, and recycler restore.
 Locking, access control, conflict detection – everything you need to manage URL paths with confidence.

 > [!NOTE]
-> **TYPO3 13.4.25** has a [core regression](https://forge.typo3.org/issues/108948) that corrupts non-admin user permissions during slug updates.
-Sluggi includes a workaround, but a proper fix will ship with **13.4.26**.
+> **TYPO3 13.4.25** has [core regressions](https://forge.typo3.org/issues/108948) that break non-admin slug updates when `autoCreateRedirects` is enabled: permission corruption and missing webmount access for redirect storage.
+Sluggi includes workarounds; a fix is expected in **13.4.26**.

 One `composer require`, sensible defaults – [highly configurable](#configuration) when you need it.